-Late season and after h arvest, cont t.
-Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Septoria and Anthracnose leaf spots fosetyl-al FRAC P07 (Aliette WDG) 5 lb VG 12 hrs 12 hrs Aliette as a foliar spray is also effective against Phytophthora and Pythium root rots.
+Late season Late season and after harvest, cont.
+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Septoria and Anthracnose leaf spots fosetyl-al FRAC P07 (Aliette WDG) Phytophthora and applications can or three fungicide generally sufficie Septoria leaf spo conducted immed good time to confour applications with copper and in acidic water of foliage/fruit dam mixing this proof make sure that part of the European United Septorial Conformation of three fungicide generally sufficie Septoria leaf spo conducted immed good time to confour applications with copper and in acidic water of foliage/fruit dam mixing this proof make sure that part of the European United Septorial Conformation of three fungicide generally sufficiency and conformation of three fungicides are conducted immediately applications.
+Aliette as a foliar spray is also effective against Phytophthora and Pythium root rots.
 Subsequent applications can be made on 14-21 day intervals.
 Two or three fungicide applications following harvest are generally sufficient to prevent major outbreaks of Septoria leaf spot.
 Assuming that hedging is conducted immediately following harvest, this is a good time to consider an application.
 Do not exceed four applications per acre per year.
 Do not tank mix with copper and foliar fertilizers, and do not apply in acidic water or add acidifying agents, as foliage/fruit damage could be a result.
-When tank- mixing this product, test the mix on a small area to make sure that phytotoxicity does not occur.
+When tank-mixing this product, test the mix on a small area to make sure that phytotoxicity does not occur.
 There are residue concerns for phosphites for export to the European Union.
 Consult with your purchaser before using these materials. potassium phosphite FRAC P07 (ProPhyt and generic formulations) 4 pt VG 4 hrs 0 hrs ProPhyt as a foliar spray is also effective against Phytophthora.
 Do not tank mix with copper and foliar fertilizers, and do not apply in acidic water or add acidifying agents, as foliage/fruit damage could be a result.
 When tank-mixing this product with others, test the mix on a small area to make sure that phytotoxicity does not occur.
 Plant injury may occur.
 There are residue concerns for phosphites for export to the European Union.
 Consult with your purchaser before using these materials.